crabzilla/crabzilla/README.md

 2. If your functions are pure, all side effects will occurs within UnitOfWorkRepository and EventsProjector components.
 3. So far events from all entities are written as an UnitOfWork in Json format into a single partitioned append only table.
 4. So far it's using "classical" Vertx apis.
 I do plan to eventually improve some code using RxJava or Kotlin coroutines.

-### Dependencies

-I know any Java library should be very conservative about dependency to other libraries.
-But these are helping a lot in Crabzilla:

-1. [jackson-kotlin-plugin](https://github.com/FasterXML/jackson-module-kotlin) Used to ser/des polymorphic objects (commands, events, etc)
-2. [ExpiringMap](https://github.com/jhalterman/expiringmap) Used as a mechanism to plug lazy entry loading of Snapshots.
-This is useful for entities with lot of events.